michplunkett/ucpd-incident-scraper/README.md

 - Google Cloud Platform project ID stored in the environment variable: `GOOGLE_CLOUD_PROJECT`
 - [Google Maps API](https://developers.google.com/maps/documentation/geocoding/get-api-key) key stored in the environment variable: `GOOGLE_MAPS_API_KEY`
 - [Google Drive Folder ID](https://ploi.io/documentation/database/where-do-i-get-google-drive-folder-id) stored in the environment variable: `GOOGLE_DRIVE_MAROON_FOLDER_ID`

-## Instructions to Run the Project
-1. Go into the base directory of the repository and type `poetry shell` into the terminal.
-2. Run the command `poetry install` to install the requirements.
-3. Use the `make update` command.

 ## Technical Notes
 - Any modules should be added via the `poetry add [module]` command.